Paramita (band): History

 In 2005, they released their first single "Hiling" under Vicor Records which placed them on the map.
 It was included in the 10-track full-length album entitled Tala.
 Six of the album's songs are written in English while four are in Tagalog.
 Their second album was self-titled Paramita which was released in 2008 under Terno Recordings.

-Despite being such a young band, Paramita has already been featured in several media sources, such as MTV Ink magazine, the Philippine Daily Inquirer, NU 107's In The Raw radio program and the ABS-CBN morning show Breakfast.
-Paramita is fast becoming one of the most solid independent acts in the scene today, enlightened by music and strengthened by a belief in their own unique talents.
+Despite being a young band, Paramita has been featured in several media sources, such as MTV Ink magazine, the Philippine Daily Inquirer, NU 107's In The Raw radio program and the ABS-CBN morning show Breakfast.
+Paramita is becoming one of the most solid independent acts in the scene today, enlightened by music and strengthened by a belief in their own talents.
 By 2010, they decided to go fully independent under Blaster Music (an independent music organization) and launched their third album named Liyab.
 Their song "Turbulence" was on NU107.7 Stairway to Seven and was no. 1 for 12 weeks on UR105.9 Underground Radio.
 Their songs "Sulyap" and "Nightingale" received airplay on local stations.

 Paramita is now with Blaster Music along with Reklamo and upcoming artists Odat, Penguin, Trapeze, and Eleyn.